 |Prioritize the tasks and activities that are really necessary and look for energy saving alternatives.
 Online shop to save you going to the store, for example, arrange for a friend to help you pay bills or do any heavy lifting, or put off yardwork until you’re feeling stronger.|

 Sleep helps support your immune system, energy levels, and mood, but the quality of your sleep is just as important as the quantity.
 While sleep problems can be triggered by long COVID, they can also exacerbate other symptoms.
 Poor quality sleep at night impacts how well you feel during the day, which in turn impacts how well you’re able to sleep at night.
 Before you know it, you’re trapped in a vicious downward cycle of poor sleep and increasing daytime fatigue.

-Some people with long COVID struggle to get to sleep at night or wake up feeling unrefreshed.
+One 2022 study found that at least 40 percent of people with long COVID experience moderate to severe sleep problems.
+Some people struggle to get to sleep at night or wake up feeling unrefreshed.
 Others tend to oversleep, sleeping for more than nine or ten hours at a time.
 This can lead to daytime tiredness, a lack of energy, and problems concentrating.
 In many cases, you can get on a better sleep schedule by adopting healthier sleep habits.

 Clean up your bedtime habits and sleep environment.
 Go to bed and wake up at the same times every day, avoid alcohol in the evening, and turn off screens at least one hour before bedtime.
 Try to make your room as comfortable, dark, and quiet as possible.

 Adopt a relaxing bedtime ritual.
 To help you unwind before bed, take a warm bath, play soothing music, or practice a relaxation technique such as meditation, deep breathing, or some yoga stretches.